AT-Publishing/website/0-blackfriday.md

 author: 'mailto:jmt@altcointrading.net'
 ---

-## Black Friday Every Day: Only in Crypto
+## Black Friday 2019 - Crypto Deals

-Black Friday is Over, Long Live Black Friday.
-Black Friday 2018 is done and dusted, hopefully you managed to snatch some value out of it.**

-**Luckily, some of the most popular tools for crypto traders are not sleeping on timely offers until Black Friday 2019.**
+**Some tools for crypto traders are offering early deals before Black Friday 2019.**

 You can also catch a glimpse of what kind of offers we got to get ready for **Black Friday 2019**: Successful campaigns are most likely to repeat  in November 2019.